WoWS17/page-view-time-series-visualizer/README.md

 # page-view-time-series-visualizer

-### Analysis of data on page views of the freeCodeCamp forum.
+### Data analysis on page views of the freeCodeCamp forum.

 The first graph shows the distribution of the number of page views over time.<br>